 - Take an interest in your child’s school work.
 Check homework for accuracy and completeness.

-- Read the school newsletter.
+- Read the school letters on Facebook and the School App.
 Post the school calendar and notes on the fridge, or other prominent location to highlight school activities and important student information.